 So the decision was made.
 Whitman Medical Group and Whitman Hospital contributed about \$45,000, half of Ludka's medical school expenses for her last three years of medical school.
-In exchange, she agreed to practice in Colfax for cameraman, Brent Weisberg, started unpacking his equipment.
+In exchange, she agreed to practice in Colfax for three years.